insooneelife/MOBAserver/README.md

 # MOBAserver
-multiuser based online battle arena server.
+Multiuser based online battle arena server.

 The detail explanation for this project is in README.docx file.